Jane West (campaigner): Jane West lifestyle brand

+Rolling Stone noted that “Jane West’s businesses represent a whole sector of weed-smoking women who don’t rock pot-leaf T-shirts, light up three-foot bongs or celebrate 4/20 as a national holiday.”

+The company’s product lines include high-end glass bongs that fashion website Refinery29 named as one of “the most stylish ways to get high,” as well as a series of portable smoking accessories that Entrepreneur magazine reported had “the potential to revolutionize the way adult women see cannabis.”
+According to the online magazine GreenState, the upscale Jane West Twenties glass collection was "giving serious Gatsby vibes."
+And a reporter for Forbes magazine wrote that “Jane West should be at the top of your list for form, beauty, luxury and abundant, gentle and caring value.”

+In February 2018, West launched an equity crowdfunding campaign for the company on the investment platform Republic.
+By July, the company had attracted 550 investors from 17 different countries, who West called her “brand evangelists.”

 In late 2018, the company launched several products featuring cannabidiol: Jane West CBD Coffee and Jane West Day and Night CBD Capsules.
-The cannabis media company PRØHBTD called the coffee "an ideal way to pair premium coffee with a daily dose of the popular cannabinoid."
+The cannabis media company PRØHBTD called the coffee “an ideal way to pair premium coffee with a daily dose of the popular cannabinoid.”

-In January 2019, InStyle magazine included West in its second annual Badass 50 Women list, alongside Michele Obama, Hannah Gadsby Christine Blasey Ford, and other prominent individuals."
+In January 2019, InStyle magazine included West in its second annual Badass 50 Women list, alongside Michelle Obama, Hannah Gadsby Christine Blasey Ford, and other prominent individuals.

 Women's advocacy

 West's brand is built on a platform combining her passions for cannabis and women in business.
 West's mission is not confined to normalizing cannabis.
-As an advocate and trailblazer for female entrepreneurs, West has said her goal is "making the pot business women-friendly".
+As an advocate and trailblazer for female entrepreneurs, West has said her goal is "making the pot business women-friendly."
+She told CNN Business, "I was stunned that the industry was mostly made up of Caucasian men...
+It didn't seem right.
+My vision of the industry was to have more women in it."

 West has volunteered with the Women's Cannabis Business Network, a part of the National Cannabis Industry Association, "to help people organize on the national level, especially women."

 Today, 80% of West's company is held by women and people of color.